vmsmith/CookBook/fowl_duck_breast_roasted_apicius-sauce.md

 *Day One:*
 1. Mix 1:1 ratio of honey and olive oil
 2. Season duck breast with salt, pepper, thyme, and oregano, then marinate with honey/oil and put in fridge overnight

 *Day Two:*
 3. Prehat oven to 400F
 4. Mix 1:1 ratio of sherry and honey
-5. Combine Coriander, fennel seed, and all spice powder in a bowl
+5. Combine Coriander, fennel seed, and All Spice powder in a bowl

 #### Directions: